CLES - Counseling, Educational Leadership, Educational and School Psychology

 CLES 750D.
 Using Art to Integrate Social Emotional Learning (0.5).

 Based on practice and research within the mental health field of art therapy, learn how arts integration across academic subjects increases social emotional learning in the classroom with activities that school counselors and educators can adapt for a range of ages and a variety of academic, career and personal/social counseling goals.
-Workshop provides an introduction to the field of art therapy, its history, approaches and applications in meeting Kansas Social, Emotional, and Character Development Model Standards and Common Core.
-Participants experience how an expressive arts project can facilitate student empowerment through self-expression and a shared art experience can promote community building as well as useful tools to build integrated lesson plans for their classroom.
+Introduces the field of art therapy, its history, approaches and applications in meeting Kansas Social, Emotional, and Character Development Model Standards and Common Core.
+Participants experience how an expressive arts project can facilitate student empowerment through self-expression, and how a shared art experience can promote community building.
+Obtain useful tools to build integrated lesson plans for the classroom.

 CLES 750E.
 Art Therapy in Schools: An Introduction (0.5).

-This professional learning courses provides an introduction to the field of art therapy, its history, approaches and applications in working with children and adolescents.
-The expressive arts - visual arts, movement, drama, music and writing - offer countless ways to promote the academic, career and personal/social development of students, which are goals of a comprehensive school counseling program.
-This course is customized for educators and counselors, as well as education and counseling students who are interested in strategies to incorporate art therapy into their practice or classroom but is open to anyone seeking an introduction to the field of art therapy.
+Introduces the field of art therapy, its history, approaches and applications in working with children and adolescents.
+The expressive arts — visual arts, movement, drama, music and writing — offer countless ways to promote the academic, career and personal/social development of students, which are goals of a comprehensive school counseling program.
+Customized for educators and counselors, as well as education and counseling students who are interested in strategies to incorporate art therapy into their practice or classroom but is open to anyone seeking an introduction to the field of art therapy.
 Participants experience hands-on how the creative process of art making can be used for self-care and with students.
 Participants are introduced to program models in school districts in which school counselors and art therapists work together to address the needs of students with social, emotional, academic and/or behavioral challenges.
 Please wear casual clothes for art making.

 CLES 750F.
 Understanding Students Who Have Experienced Trauma and Neglect (0.5).